Medicare Supplement Insurance: Plan L

 Medicare Supplement benefits don’t work with Medicare Part C (Medicare Advantage).
 That is, you can’t use your Medicare Supplement insurance plan to pay for costs you may have with a Medicare Advantage plan.
 If you enroll in a Medicare Advantage plan, you’re free to keep your Medicare Supplement insurance plan, but you won’t be able to use its benefits with your Medicare Advantage plan.
 Keep in mind that if you drop your Medicare Supplement insurance plan to enroll in a Medicare Advantage plan, you may be able to get it back with guaranteed issue in some situations.

 For example, if you drop a Medicare Supplement policy to enroll in a Medicare Advantage plan and decide to go back to Original Medicare within a year, you have a trial right to get back the Medicare Supplement insurance plan you had before you joined the Medicare Advantage plan.
-If your former Medicare Supplement insurance plan isn’t available anymore, you buy any Medicare Supplement Plan A, B, C, F, K, or L that is offered in your state.
+If your former Medicare Supplement insurance plan isn’t available anymore, you might be able to buy any Medicare Supplement Plan A, B, D, G, K, M, N, or L that is offered in your state.

 As mentioned, Medigap Plan L is just one option you may have available to you.
 Because Medicare Supplement insurance is available through private insurance companies, plan availability may vary by location and county.
 Not every insurance company in your area may offer Plan L.